– What is Ransomware

 The Five Stages of Ransomware

-How Can Law Firms Avoid Ransomware?
+How Can my Business Avoid Ransomware?

 Education is probably the very best, most cost efficient way to fight Ransomware.
 No one should open an attachment within an email or click a link from someone they do not know.
 Even for email where the sender is recognized, if the request looks strange, the email address may be spoofed to look like a fellow firm member.
 If the email looks vague or the reference within the email looks incorrect, more than likely it is a phishing email.
 This same rule goes for web access.
 As long as your staff sticks with legitimate work related websites, the likelihood of a web based Ransomware attack can be lowered dramatically.
 At the end of the day if you are unsure about an email or a webpage email your I.T. staff, they should have the tools to test for embedded Ransomware.
 Rekall offers free onsite training sessions which educate staff members on how they can avoid triggering a firm-wide Ransomware epidemic.